Category:

 Sex-Positive Work and Activism

-In 1994, she started a popular line of instructional videos devoted to sex (marketed under the Nina Hartley brand) and is often called upon to speak on talk shows and at conferences about the adult industry, often alongside other notable figures in the adult film industry such as Jenna Jameson.
-She published the book, "Nina Hartley's Guide to Total Sex" in 2006.
+In 1994, she started a popular line of instructional videos devoted to sex (marketed under the Nina Hartley brand), and she is often called upon to speak on talk shows and at conferences about the adult industry, often alongside other notable figures in the adult film industry such as Jenna Jameson.
+She published the book "Nina Hartley's Guide to Total Sex" in 2006.
 In 2012, she co-wrote the book series "How to be Kinkier."
 That same year, she appeared in the documentary "After Porn Ends" and talked about the experience of life after being an adult film star.

 She is a board member of the Woodhull Freedom Foundation and has been a long-time advocate for the adult film industry's right to exist.
-Hartley has lectured at many universities over the years such as Dartmouth, Harvard, and her alma mater Berkeley.
+Nina has lectured at many universities over the years such as Dartmouth, Harvard, and her alma mater, Berkeley.
 Hartley was interviewed by Eric Schlosser for his book "Reefer Madness: Sex, Drugs, and Cheap Labor in the American Black Market."
 She was very critical in her interview of the hypocrisy of anti-porn actions and legislation.

 (Photo by Gabe Ginsberg/FilmMagic)